-•• Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals, from 2 years of age, with an underlying medical condition which puts them at increased risk from Neisseria meningitidis group B, in accordance with the recommendations given in Chapter 7 and Chapter 22 of Immunisation Against Infectious Disease: 'The Green Book'.
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals, from 2 years of age, with an underlying medical condition which puts them at increased risk from Neisseria meningitidis group B, in accordance with the recommendations given in Chapter 7 and Chapter 22 of Immunisation Against Infectious Disease: 'The Green Book'.
 Criteria for inclusion Individuals from 2 years of age who are at increased risk of invasive meningococcal infection with asplenia, splenic dysfunction or complement disorders (including those on, or to commence, complement inhibitor treatment such as eculizumab).
 Note: This includes individuals with medical conditions accompanied by functional hyposplenism (such as sickle cell disease) but does not include those with coeliac disease unless concurrent hyposplenism has been diagnosed.
-Criteria for exclusion 2 Individuals for whom no valid consent has been received Individuals who: are less than 2 years of age have had a confirmed anaphylactic reaction to a previous dose of the vaccine or to any constituent or excipient of the vaccine including kanamycin require vaccination for occupational health use, travel or going to reside abroad. have a history of anaphylactic allergy to latex are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) have completed the routine 2+1 schedule for 4CMenB or received two doses of 4CMenB after their first birthday Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK .
-Tip cap of the syringe may contain natural rubber latex.
-For latex allergies other than anaphylactic allergies (such as a history of contact allergy to latex gloves), vaccines supplied in vials or syringes that contain latex can be administered.
-The immunogenicity of the vaccine could be reduced in individuals who are immunosuppressed and in individuals with HIV.
+Criteria for exclusion 2 Individuals for whom no valid consent has been received Individuals who: are less than 2 years of age have had a confirmed anaphylactic reaction to a previous dose of the vaccine or to any constituent or excipient of the vaccine including kanamycin require vaccination for occupational health use, travel or going to reside abroad. are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) have completed the routine 2+1 schedule for 4CMenB or received two doses of 4CMenB after their first birthday Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK .
+The immunogenicity of the vaccine could be reduced in individuals who are immunosuppressed and in individuals with HIV (see Special Considerations below).
 However, vaccination should proceed in accordance with national recommendations (see Chapter 22).
 Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
-It is important that procedures are in place
+It is important that procedures are in place to avoid injury from faints.
+Action to be taken if the patient is excluded If aged less than 2 years provide 4CMenB in accordance with the national routine immunisation schedule (see Meningococcal Group B Vaccine PGD).
+Continued over Individuals requiring vaccination for occupational health reasons, should be referred to their occupational health service provider for vaccination.
+Continued over page

-2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required MenB Risk Groups PGD v4.00 Valid from: 28 February 2023 Expiry: 28 February 2025 Page 7 of 14
+2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required

+MenB Risk Groups PGD v5.0 Valid from: 28 February 2025 Expiry: 28 February 2028